Richard-Sti/richard-sti.github.io/_pages/about.md

 Background
 ======
-I received my undergraduate education in Physics and Astronomy at the University of Glasgow, from which I graduated (remotely) amid the COVID-19 pandemic in June 2020.
-Along the way, I spent my 2nd year on exchange at the Hong Kong University of Science and Technology, an experience that, among others, cemented my resolve to become a researcher.
+I received my undergraduate education in Physics and Astrophysics at the [University of Glasgow](https://www.gla.ac.uk), from which I graduated (remotely) amid the COVID-19 pandemic in June 2020.
+Along the way, I spent my 2nd year on exchange at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), an experience that, among others, cemented my resolve to become a researcher.
 Thus, over the next years, I pursued several research projects (in Glasgow, Oxford, and Hannover) to make an educated decision about my future.
 Today, I am pursuing a master's degree in Physics at Ludwig-Maximilians-Universität München, where I intend to gain a deeper insight into the inner workings of Nature before starting my Ph.D. studies.